 Her mid-2011 iMac has slowed down significantly in the last year.
 When my mom tries to open sizable applications, that pesky spinning beachball waits for five or ten seconds.
 Then she leaves several applications open at a time, slowing her hard drive down further.
 So I installed Drive Genius 5 on her computer.
 I wanted to try out the powerful software myself, and I wanted to teach her how to take care of her hard drive through Drive Genius’s automatic scanning.

-The first thing I did after opening Drive Genius was clone her hard drive to a new Western Digital 1 TB hard drive.
+The first thing I did after opening Drive Genius was clone her hard drive to a new Western Digital 1TB hard drive.
 When you begin editing and making changes to a hard drive, always make sure to create a backup.
 The cloning process took several hours.
 It made me wonder if there was a way to speed up the cloning process.

 I asked the support staff at Prosoft Engineering and they said, “No way.
 Cloning takes a long time.
 The speed is decided by two factors: your hard drive size and read/write speed.”
-So I waited a whole day for the hard drive to backup completely before attempting the next part of Drive Genius 5.
+So I waited for the hard drive to backup completely before attempting the next part of Drive Genius 5.

 In the meantime, I downloaded Drive Genius 5 to my sister’s computer.
 She had serious problems with malware on her Mac.
-I opened Drive Genius, clicked on the big red Bug icon, and waited for another three hours while the software looked to update the database.
-I talked to the support center again, “How come the Malware database is taking such a long time to download?”
-They told me that the entire database might take up to three days to download, but there is no reason to rush Drive Genius.
-This software is meant for the long haul.
+I opened Drive Genius, clicked on the big red Bug icon, and waited while the software looked to update the database.
+Turns out, the database will update automatically through DrivePulse as well, but since this had just been installed, it needed to update when I started the Malware Scan manually.

 Eventually, the Malware database updated and began searching through her files.
 Several critical files popped up on the Malware Scan.
 She asked, “How do we remove the files?”
 I clicked on the question mark, and there it said, “If malware is detected in a file, the file will be moved to the trash.”
 The malware was automatically deleted.